multi-template-matching/Multi-Template-Matching/doc/Parameters.md

 Parameters| Explanations
 ----------|-------------
 __Maximal overlap__ (range 0-1, default 0.3) | This is the maximal value allowed for the ratio of the Intersection Over Union (IoU) area between overlapping bounding boxes.
+Typically in the range 0.1-0.5.

+The IoU is used for the Non-Maxima Supression.
+Overlapping bounding-boxes can either predict the locations of distinct neighboring objects (lower overlap), or the location of the same object at slightly shifted positions (e.g by 2 different templates, higher overlap).
-If 2 bounding boxes are overlapping above this threshold, then the lower score one is discarded.
-Typically in the range 0.1-0.5, depending on object-size and density.
-High object-density usually means more overlap between bounding boxes.
+If 2 candidate bounding-boxes are overlapping above this overlap threshold, then the lower score bounding-box is discarded.
+The value of this parameter depends on object-size and density: high object-density usually means more overlap between bounding boxes.